tahsincihan/emmanagement/README.md

 - Enhance error handling and improve overall user experience.
 - Refine UI elements for better usability.

-## 🧪 Testing

-Testing was limited due to the login crash.
-Key functionalities could not be tested fully.
-Future testing will focus on resolving bugs and improving usability.

 ## 📦 How to Run

 1. Clone this repository: